 FEEE2W

-30 Funded Early Education Entitlement hours available for eligible working parents for children from the term after their second birthday.
-This was extended from 15 to 30 hours from September 2025.
+15 Funded Early Education Entitlement hours available for eligible working parents for children from the term after their second birthday.
+Available from April 2024. (this will extend to 30 hours from September 2025).

 FEEE1W

-30 funded early education entitlement hours available for eligible working parents for children from the term after they turn 9 months.
-This was extended from 15 to 30 hours from September 2025.
+15 funded early education entitlement hours available for eligible working parents for children from the term after they turn 9 months.
+Available from September 2024 (this will extend to 30 hours from September 2025).

 Wraparound childcare